-What the model is – its structure – is the basic knowledge required, but in order to use it effectively, and in order not to become entangled in irresolvable debates about the precise categorisation of some phenomena, it is essential to read about and discuss the model.
-Diagrams look simple and alluring, but talking about it and using it throws up many questions that need to be worked through.
-It is also important to be fully aware of the biomedical model’s strengths and weaknesses.
-Most of the time, patients and most other clinical staff will be basing their analysis and decisions upon the biomedical model.
+What the model is – its structure – is the basic knowledge required.
+Still, it is essential to read about and discuss the model to use it effectively and avoid becoming entangled in irresolvable debates about the precise categorisation of some phenomena.
+Diagrams look simple and alluring, but talking about them and using them throws up many questions that need to be worked through.
+It is also essential to be fully aware of the biomedical model’s strengths and weaknesses.
+Patients and other clinical staff usually base their analysis and decisions on the biomedical model.

-It is not possible to set out all the literature available.
-The article that initially set out the model should be read: it sets it in a historical context, and it is a very well-written article explaining the concepts. (here) The model has, inevitably, evolved and a second article, published 40 years after the first, sets out the current version and gives evidence in support of its validity.
-There is much more also available on this site, including a section expanding on its influence on rehabilitation. (here)
+It is only possible to set out some of the literature available.
+The article that initially set out the model should be read: it sets it in a historical context, and it is a very well-written article explaining the concepts. (here) The model has inevitably evolved, and a second article published 40 years after the first sets out the current version and gives evidence supporting its validity.
+Much more is also available on this site, including a section expanding on its influence on rehabilitation. (here)